shadecoredev/AnimatedMultimeshInstance3D/README.md

 Copyright notice is located in `LICENSE.txt`.
 Source code is licensed under MIT license.
 Ghoul model and texture are licensed under CC BY-NC 4.0 license.

+Feel free to copy and modify the code to suit your project needs.